front-end-intermediate/session-11-reactintro/readme.md

 ### Passing Props

-Let's focus on the addPirate function first.
+We need to make the addPirate function available to AddPirateForm with props.

 App.js > PirateForm > AddPirateForm

-We need to make the addPirate function available to AddPirateForm with props.

 * To `PirateForm` from `App.js`: